tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - DESeq2, edgeR (based on negative binomial regression to model gene counts)
  - voom (based on empirical Bayes model)
  - BBSeq, based on β-binomial regression model
+# Neoantigens: promising targets for cancer therapy
+## Abstract
+ - neoantigens come from mutations, dysregulated RNA splicing, disordered PTMs, and integrated viral ORFs (in the cases of viral cancers like HPV and EBV, called oncoviral antigens)
+## Introduction
+ - tumor vaccines can be used to improve antigen presentation
+ - tumor associated antigens exhibit abnormal expression in tumors, limited expression in normal tissue (like overexpressed proteins, lineage-specific differentiation markers), but as these tumor associated antigens are non-mutated self-antigens central tolerance mechanisms may prevent effective immune responses
+## The source of neoantigens
+ - MHC-I presentation pathway: intracellular cytosolic (neo)antigens are processed in proteasome, transported into ER (via TAP), loaded onto MHC in ER, then pMHC complexes are transported to cell surface in vesicles
+ - MHC-II presentation pathway: extracellular (neo)antigens are endocytosed, processed in endosome, loaded onto MHC in endosome, then pMHC complexes are transported to cell surface in vesicles
 # Network-based machine learning approach to predict immunotherapy response in cancer patients
  - tumor mutation burden improves model
 # New epigenetic regulators of T cell exhaustion